Samra Habib: We Have Always Been Here: A Queer Muslim Memoir (2019)

-We Have Always Been Here was the winner of the 2020 edition of Canada Reads, in which it was defended by actress Amanda Brugel.
+We Have Always Been Here was published on June 4, 2019, and was the winner of the 2020 edition of Canada Reads, in which it was defended by actress Amanda Brugel.
 It was also longlisted for the RBC Taylor Prize, and won a Lambda Literary Award for Lesbian Memoir or Biography at the 32nd Lambda Literary Awards.
+The memoir has been received as a "...touching story of growing up, finding a home, and discovering oneself against the backdrop of cultural and familial expectations." by the LGBTQ+ newspaper, Seattle Gay News, on April 1, 2022.

+Its title was taken from a quote included in their memoir, We Have Always Been Here.
+Zainab, a transgender Muslim woman said, " We have always been here, it's just that the world wasn't ready for us.".